davidchenlee/MESOscope/README.md

 ## To do:
 ### C++
 - Save the scanned image as tiff.
-Optimize the memory usage
+Scale the count to [0,255].
+Optimize the transfer-memory usage
 - Implement the FIFO reading and data saving concurrently
 - Save the run status and error messages in a text file
 - Save the run parameters in a text file